 But no home comfort system is flawless.
-There’s always a risk your mini-split could malfunction.
-To identify what is malfunctioning, you’ll want to locate where the mini-split error codes are displayed.
-Knowing what these codes refer to can help ensure fast mini-split repair, especially if professional help is necessary.
+There’s always a chance your mini-split will malfunction.
+To identify what went wrong, you’ll want to locate where the mini-split error codes are displayed.
+Knowing what these codes mean can help you kick-start mini-split repair, especially if professional help is necessary.

-What any code means will ultimately rely on the specific model of your mini-split system.
-You can consult your manual to find a guide for what each code means.
-You can also trust the HVAC pros at Schraer Heating & Air Conditioning.
-Our technicians are trained to recognize these codes in order to deliver prompt mini-split repair in Warrenton.
-Give us a call at 636-456-5041 to request an appointment.
+What the error code means will ultimately rely on the specific model of your mini-split system.
+You can consult your manual for a guide for what each code means.
+You can also contact the HVAC pros at Schraer Heating & Air Conditioning.
+Our technicians are trained to learn these codes in order to deliver prompt mini-split repair in Warrenton.
+Give us a call at 636-456-5041 to book an appointment.

-While error codes can differ from model to model, there are some codes you’ll be more likely to encounter.
-To identify what your error code could mean, consider the following:
+While error codes may differ from model to model, there are some codes you’ll be more likely to see.
+To determine what your error code may mean, consider the following:

 Is your system a mini-split air conditioner or a mini-split heat pump?

-Are there other signs of what malfunctioned?
-A loud noise coming from an important component, for example.
+Are there clear signs of what is happening?
+A loud noise coming from a specific component, for example.

 Here are a handful of the more common error codes for Lennox mini-splits.